LYNCH·LLP

 • What is Christopher W Carter's overall allowance rate?

-Yes.
-The allowance rate ranges from 65% to 81% across his art units, indicating variation by unit.
+The allowance rate ranges from 65% to 81% across these art units.

 ◈ RESPONDING TO AN OFFICE ACTION